Warren8824/diabetes-guidelines-analysis/README.md

 ## MDI-optimisation-system

 This analysis outlines the technical implementation strategy for an MDI optimization system based on comprehensive analysis of ADA and NICE guidelines, combined with real-world patient insights.
-The system aims to systematically optimize insulin therapy through a phased approach, prioritizing basal insulin optimization before progressing to ISF and ICR refinement.
+The system aims to systematically optimize insulin therapy through live CGM, Carbs and insulin data and a phased approach, prioritizing basal insulin optimization before progressing to ISF and ICR refinement.

 [Check out the full analysis!](technical-requirements/MDI-optimisation-system/)